bulatgrzegorz/bulatgrzegorz.github.io/_posts/2023-06-21-few-stories-about-braking-changes.md

 paginate: false
 ---

-# Braking change
+# Breaking change

-Just for start, we may actually try deciding what "braking change" actually means.
+Just for start, we may actually try deciding what "Breaking change" actually means.
 In software we could generalize it as any change that make code stop running or compiling ([link](https://stackoverflow.com/a/21703427)).

 More specific definition of `compatibility` can be found [here](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/version-update-considerations), where term was divided into specific types.
 Below we will show some examples of non-binary-compatible changes.

 And as we can easily imagine many of such changes.
 Where there are some (in .NET world) that seems not so obvious at first glance.

 Many of those we can find when creating .NET libraries.
-Some changes that wouldn't be normally considered braking will be one when introduced in some specific usage situations.
+Some changes that wouldn't be normally considered breaking will be one when introduced in some specific usage situations.

-How much library changes can effect in braking changes can differ in how it is being used.
+How much library changes can effect in breaking changes can differ in how it is being used.
 We can distinguish two main types:

 ### High-level library

-This kind of libraries are less sensitive to braking changes - those libraries are being referenced directly in client’s application
+This kind of libraries are less sensitive to breaking changes - those libraries are being referenced directly in client’s application

 ![dependency-diagram](/assets/img/posts/breakingchanges/high-level-lib-diagram.png)

-Those are less sensitive, because even when braking change was introduced, client can decide to change version of it or just modify application itself.
+Those are less sensitive, because even when breaking change was introduced, client can decide to change version of it or just modify application itself.

 ### Low-level library